Skip to main content

 In general, students should be prepared to cover living expenses for the months of September (beginning of fall semester) and January (beginning of spring semester) of each year.

 Students may choose to have excess Direct Loan funds issued back to the government instead of their bank account.
-If students decide that they do not want to use their excess funds for personal expenses, they must complete a Loan Change Form and submit it to the Office of Financial Aid through Colleague Self-Service.
+If students decide that they do not want to use their excess funds for personal expenses, they must complete a Loan Change Form through the Office of Financial Aid.

 Annual Direct Subsidized and Unsubsidized Loan Limits